Riding (division): Canada

 The term was used in 19th-century Canada to refer to subdivisions of counties.

 In Canadian politics, riding is a colloquial term for a constituency or electoral district.
 Officially, electoral district is generally used, although government documents sometimes use the colloquial term.
 In colloquial Canadian French, a riding is known as comté, i.e., 'county', as the electoral districts in Quebec were historically identical to its counties; the official French term is circonscription.

 The Canadian use of riding is derived from the English local government term, which was widely used in Canada in the 19th century.
 Most Canadian counties never had sufficient population to justify administrative subdivisions.
 Nonetheless, it was common, especially in Ontario, to divide counties with sufficient population into multiple electoral districts, which thus became known as ridings in official documents.
 The term was used in the legal descriptions of the electoral districts of Canada West in the Province of Canada.
 It was later used in the description of the new electoral districts which were created by the Constitution Act, 1867, for the first elections to the new federal House of Commons and the new provincial Legislative Assembly of Ontario, immediately following Confederation.
 Soon after Confederation, the urban population grew (and more importantly, most city dwellers gained the franchise after property ownership was no longer required to gain the vote).
 Rural constituencies therefore became geographically larger through the 20th century and generally encompassed one or more counties each, and the word riding was then used to refer to any electoral division.

 The local association for a political party, which legally is known as an electoral district association, is often referred to as a riding association.

 England

 Yorkshire

 The ancient county of Yorkshire had three ridings, North, West and East, originally each subdivided into wapentakes which were created by the Vikings.
-Note that the bounds of the City of York lay outwith all the ridings to emphasise its political impartiality.
+Note that the bounds of the City of York lay outside all the ridings to emphasise its political impartiality.

 The Yorkshire ridings were in many ways treated as separate administrative counties, having had separate quarter sessions and also separate lieutenancies since the Restoration.
 This practice was followed by the Local Government Act 1888, which made each of the three ridings an administrative county with an elected county council.
 These county councils, along with the ancient lieutenancies, were abolished in 1974 under the Local Government Act 1972.

 A local government area, East Riding of Yorkshire, was created in 1996, but this does not cover the entire area of the former East Riding and includes areas from the historical West Riding.